mftnakrsu/mftnakrsu/README.md

-- 🔭 I currently work as an Artificial Intelligence Resercher at Artificial Intelligence Labouratry of University of Zilina.
+- 🔭 I currently work as an Artificial Intelligence Resercher at Laboratory of Artificial Intelligence of the University of Žilina.
 - 🚒 I'm interested in autonomous vehicles,ROS computer vision, electronics, sensors, machine learning.
 - 📝 Mail : meftunakrsu@gmail.com